 A researcher, Dr. Mease is an organic chemist who specializes in radiopharmaceutical design, synthesis, and development for imaging or radiotherapy—specifically, their applications in treating cancer—with much of his research focused on prostate cancer.

 Prior to joining Johns Hopkins in 2003, Dr. Mease was a Research Professor of Radiology at The George Washington University and the University of Maryland at Baltimore.
 He also worked as a scientist in Brookhaven National Laboratory’s Medical Department.

-Before joining Johns Hopkins faculty, he worked an assistant lab-director at C-TRIC GMP facility University of Colorado Denver, where he was responsible for day-to-day operations of all clinical development and manufacturing of radiopharmaceuticals for clinical trials.
+Before joining Johns Hopkins faculty, he worked an assistant lab-director at C-TRIC GMP facility University of Colorado Denver, where he was responsible for all clinical development and manufacturing of radiopharmaceuticals for clinical trials.

-Dr. De Silva is a SNMMI award winner for developing novel radiotracer for PET imaging and he holds a Ph.D. in Organic Chemistry from Wayne State University, USA and Ms.C. in Inorganic Chemistry from National University of Singapore.
+Dr. De Silva is a SNMMI award winner for developing novel imaging agent and he holds a Ph.D. in Bioorganic Chemistry from Wayne State University, USA and M.Sc. in Inorganic Chemistry from National University of Singapore.

 Rehab AbdAllah is the Senior Administrative Manager for the Division of Nuclear Medicine and Molecular Imaging.
 She is a regulatory specialist and contract initiation specialist.
 She also ensures smooth and timely workflow, focusing on matters regarding the Johns Hopkins Institutional Review Board and the US Food and Drug Administration.